AdamAugustinsky/flowstate/README.md

 ## Data Storage

 Todos are automatically saved to `TODO.md` in the current directory using the standard TODO.md format.
-The file is created automatically on first use.
+The file is only created when you add your first todo, keeping your directories clean.

 ### TODO.md Format